mvdiogo/opencv-orangepi/README.md

 or
 cat /sys/devices/virtual/thermal/thermal_zone0/temp
 ```
 The save temperature is above 80C.
-For 80C or more use one nice coller.
+For 80C or more use one nice cooler.